25 Of The Most Common Blame Shifting Phrases Of A Narcissist.

 Phrases narcissists use to blame shift.

-As a narcissist never believes they are accountable for their own mistakes in life, they will often place the blame into those around them.
+As a narcissist never believes they are accountable for their own mistakes in life, they will often place the blame on those around them.
 Here are 25 of their most commonly used blame-shifting phrases.

-As a narcissist believes they are entitled to do as they like, to get their own needs met, and to them, it’s up to others to clean up after them.
+As a narcissist believes, they are entitled to do as they like, to get their own needs met, and to them, it’s up to others to clean up after them.
 They often don’t see fault in their own behaviour.
-When they do, they change the story to suit themselves, often forgetting facts and changing the truth to their lies which most narcissists actually believe.
+When they do, they change the story to suit themselves, often forgetting facts and changing the truth to their lies, which most narcissists actually believe.
 They will play the victim or the hero, depending on the situation and the people.
 Yet, they will never play the villain, as to them, it’s always someone else’s fault.
-Those around them often believe what they say, as they say, it with such truths, even when our instincts are trying to tell us otherwise, as we can not see evidence of their wrongdoings, we find it hard to lose the image of the genuine person and see the nasty person that stands in front of us.
+Those around them often believe what they say, as they say, it with such truths, even when our instincts are trying to tell us otherwise.
+As we can not see evidence of their wrongdoings, we find it hard to lose the image of the genuine person and see the nasty person that stands in front of us.
 With The Narcissists Gaslighting, we are the ones often left questioning.
 What did I do wrong?
 You did nothing wrong.
 You are a genuine, kind, caring person that wanted to help.
 They have a disorder.
 It’s who they are, and you can not help them.
 You can, however, help yourself.

 The most common phrases.